ronald-luo/weather-app/README.md

-# weather-app created as part of The Odin Project curriculum
+# Weather-app Created as Part of The Odin Project Curriculum

 check out the website [here](https://ronald-luo.github.io/weather-app/)